ashtok/Demo-and-Research-on-Text-to-Image-Generation/README.md

 ## 7. Running the Web Interface

 1. Ensure that the **DeepFloyd IF model** is installed and configured.
-2. Activate the environment in terminal as repo location.
+2. Activate the environment in terminal at repo location.
 3. ```
    source deepfloyd_env/bin/activate
    ```